 Especially in the case of aging parents, children need to be aware of the steps they can take to ensure their proper care.
-This often arises in the case of timely medical decisions, as well as the safeguarding of their assets and interests.
+This often arises in the case of timely medical decisions, as well as the safeguarding of their parents assets and financial interests.

-The best way to accomplish this is through power of attorney, but the process can become a bit complicated with a parent that is already mentally or physically incapacitated.
-You’ll need some form of qualified legal counsel to help you navigate how to get power of attorney for an elderly parent in Texas if this is the situation.
+There are different types of “POA’s,” and the process can become a bit complicated with a parent that is already mentally or physically incapacitated.
+You’ll need some form of qualified legal counsel to help you learn how to get power of attorney for an aging parent in Texas if this is the situation.
 But let’s start with situations that are more common and easier navigated.

-How to Get Power of Attorney in Texas: What is a Power of Attorney?
+How to Get Power of Attorney in Texas?

-- Real Estate
+- Real Estate Transactions

-- Financial Deals
+- Financial Decisions

 - Asset Management

-Types of Power of Attorney in Texas
+What Are the Types of Power of Attorney in Texas?

 General Power of Attorney – The agent has the authority to act in a widely encompassing range of matters.
 This power of attorney ends if the principal becomes mentally or physically disabled or otherwise incapacitated.

-Durable Power of Attorney – The same guidelines as a general power of attorney, but this power of attorney continues even if the principal becomes mentally or physically disabled.
+Texas Durable Power of Attorney – The same guidelines as a general power of attorney, but this power of attorney continues even if the principal becomes mentally or physically disabled.
 In Texas, this is referred to as Texas Statutory Durable Power of Attorney.